Early election takeaways: It's called history for a reason

 Add to that historical pattern an economy battered by inflation and teetering on recession, throw in fears about crime, and the outcome is almost assured.

-For Biden and House Democrats, the likelihood of keeping power in the lower chamber of Congress was always in doubt.
+For Biden and House Democrats, the likelihood of keeping power in the lower chamber of Congress was always slight.
 Republicans have expected to gain enough seats to retake the majority.
 If successful, they also have plans to neuter Biden's agenda for the next two years.

-Since 1906, there have been only three midterms in which the party of the president in power gained House seats: 1934, when the country was struggling with a Depression, 1998 when the U.S. was buoyed by a soaring economy (The GOP retained control of the House) and 2002, when President George W. Bush had a sky-high approval rating in the national feeling of unity after the Sept.
+Since 1906, there have been only three midterms in which the party of the president in power gained House seats: 1934, when the country was struggling with a Depression, 1998 when the U.S. was buoyed by a soaring economy, and 2002, when President George W. Bush had a sky-high approval rating amid the national feeling of unity after the Sept.
 11 attacks.

-Other misterms have typically ushered double digit losses for the president's party — and, in recent decades, a change in congressional power.

-House Minority Leader Kevin McCarthy, who is in line to become the next speaker, has indicated his Republican Party is itching for a fight over increasing the nation’s debt limit, a tack that could take the U.S. to the brink of a all-but-unthinkable credit default.
-Some Republicans are also far more skeptical than Democrats of continuing to aid Ukraine in its war with Russia.

 Just how far a red wave will carry Republicans won’t likely be known for weeks as states that conduct their elections largely by mail, such a California, continue counting votes.